JTarball/cookiecutter-django-app/README.md

 ```

 Then:
+* Create a repo and put it there.
+* Add repo to CircleCI
 * Write your application (Search and replace Example model with appropriate name)
 * Modify the documentation
 * Modify and add tests